 If you’re out there traveling, it’s bound to happen.
 Scams.
 Shady deals.
 Money lost.
 You learn from those mistakes.
 When I had my credit card information stolen from an ATM machine in Indonesia, I learned to keep a close eye on my surroundings and my bank account.
 When booking a hotel through some third-party sites, we’ve gotten burned, too, and had to change our approach there.
 Apparently, we’re not alone, as the American Housing and Lodging Association reports.
 We’ll get to that very shortly, as well as five things you should do when booking a hotel and what you can do to avoid them.

 Booking a Hotel the Smart Way

 This post is a part of our series on Hotel Guides.
 It was produced in coordination with the American Housing and Lodging Association (AHLA).
 Any figures and statistics were sourced from this report by the AHLA.
 All opinions within this article are our own.

-According to aforementioned report by the American Housing and Lodging Association, third-party travel resellers deceive 23 percent of consumers.
+According to the aforementioned report by the American Housing and Lodging Association, third-party travel resellers deceive 23 percent of consumers.
 The AHLA report also notes that there were an estimated 28.5 million fraudulent or misleading hotel booking transactions in 2017.
 That includes extra fees, upgrades paid for and not relayed to the hotel, or lost bookings every day.
 With 500 hotel bookings happening per minute, it’s easy to fall victim to these scams when you’re really just looking for a good deal.
 Now, let’s talk about how you can avoid getting ripped off, as well as some things you can do to benefit from travel.

 Avoid “Shady Sherman”